SoftwareForScience/jiskefet-deploy/docs/configuration_file.md

 Name | Explanation | possible values/ examples
 ---- | ---- | ----
-remote_repository_url | object that contains the two repository URL's ∟ jiskefet_api | git URL for the jiskefet API repository ∟ jiskefet_ui | git URL for the jiskefet UI repository repository_branch | object that contains the branches that git should pull ∟ jiskefet_api | a specific branch to pull for jiskefet_api project, default is set to `'master'` | e.g. `'develop'` ∟ jiskefet_ui | a specific branch to pull for the jiskefet_ui project, default is set to `'master'` |  e.g. `'develop'` jiskefet_api_general_settings | object that contains all the general settings ∟ USE_API_BASE_PATH | adds `'/api'` to the API url, default is set to `'true'` | `'true'` or `'false'` ∟ PORT | set port number of the jiskefet API project, default port is `'3000'` | number between 1 - 65535
+remote_repository_url | object that contains the two repository URL's ∟ JISKEFET_API | git URL for the jiskefet API repository ∟ JISKEFET_UI | git URL for the jiskefet UI repository repository_branch | object that contains the branches that git should pull ∟ JISKEFET_API | a specific branch to pull for JISKEFET_API project, default is set to `'master'` | e.g. `'develop'` ∟ JISKEFET_UI | a specific branch to pull for the JISKEFET_UI project, default is set to `'master'` |  e.g. `'develop'` jiskefet_api_general_settings | object that contains all the general settings ∟ USE_API_BASE_PATH | adds `'/api'` to the API url, default is set to `'true'` | `'true'` or `'false'` ∟ PORT | set port number of the jiskefet API project, default port is `'3000'` | number between 1 - 65535